How to Reduce Your Car Insurance Premiums in Ireland – Top Money-Saving Tips

 Pay Annually

 While paying monthly can feel more manageable, insurers often charge interest on instalments.
 Whenever possible, pay your premium in full to avoid extra charges.
+Customers who pay their insurance premiums monthly often end up paying more than those who pay upfront, although the exact difference varies by provider and policy

 Ready to take the next step